 (1) for volumes up to 12,000 MMBtu per Day the price shall equal the Inside F.E.R.C. first of the Month "Index Price" for NGPL (OK) plus $0.01, less the total of (i) Trailblazer Pipeline Company transportation rates including fuel and surcharges, plus (ii) Wyoming Interstate Company's Medicine Bow Lateral transportation rates including fuel and surcharges, plus (iii) the Gathering Services Fee; and

-(2) for volumes in excess of 12,000 MMBtu per Day and up to eighty percent (80%) of the the First of the Month Scheduled Volume the price per MMBtu shall equal the Inside F.E.R.C. first of the Month "Index Price" for Colorado Interstate Gas Co. – RockyMountains, plus $0.125 and less the total of (i) Wyoming Interstate Company's Medicine Bow Lateral transportation rates including fuel and surcharges, plus (ii) the Gathering Services Fee.
+(2) for volumes in excess of 12,000 MMBtu per Day and up to eighty percent (80%) of the the First of the Month Scheduled Volume the price per MMBtu shall equal the Inside F.E.R.C. first of the Month "Index Price" for Colorado Interstate Gas Co. – Rocky Mountains less the Gathering Services Fee.

 (ii) for the remaining volume of of Seller's Gas delivered hereunder each Day the price shall equal the Gas Daily Price for Rockies, CIG (North System) for each Day, less the Gathering Services Fee